Lukiiy/LightItUp/README.md

 # Light It Up

-A Paper 1.21.1+ plugin that is basically full bright but server-side, and probably a bit too configurable.
+A Paper 1.21.1+ plugin that is essentially full bright, but server-side and overly configurable.
+Made for those who don't want to use mods.
+Server owners can also add **custom aliases**.

 | Command     |             Description              |       Permission |
 |:------------|:------------------------------------:|-----------------:|